verilylifesciences/variant-qc/Python/PlatinumGenomes-variant-transformation/README.md

 > platinum_genomes.variants.schema
 ```

-## Using Google Cloud Storage as a source and/or sink
+## How to use Google Cloud Storage as a source and/or sink

 Note that under the covers the BigQuery connector is:
  * exporting data from BigQuery to Google Cloud Storage; this can also [be done manually](https://cloud.google.com/bigquery/bigquery-web-ui#exportdata)